mikethemadkiwi/tshockMixerBridge/README.md

 go into mixer's interactive studio.. build your own.
 include the "meta" control "Command" (I tried to mimic the way mixer Minecraft works here. props to them.) in the value of the meta, include the command endpoint you wish to access.
-example: /v3/server/rawcmd?cmd=/annoy%20kiwi%2010 ( will annoy me for 10 seconds )
+example: /v3/server/rawcmd?cmd=/annoy%20user%2010 ( will annoy "user" for 10 seconds )

 the buttons are currently imported via the code, i have not currently implimented mixer's own scenes. this code just creates them based on the template. this WILL be changing.